 - Once the clamp is removed, carefully take off the top section of your cartridge filter to expose the cartridge elements inside.

 - There may be some part holding these cartridges in place, but the specific build will vary by brand and model.
 If this is present, it needs to be removed before taking your cartridge elements out.
 Again, if you are unsure how to remove this, refer to the product documentation or ask a Leslie’s professional.

 - Carefully take out the cartridge elements and set them aside.
 Check each cartridge for potential damage that may have been caused.
-If there are any cracks in the plastic housing or tears in the pleats, it is strongly recommended to replace the element.
+If there are any cracks in the plastic housing or tears in the pleats, it is strongly recommended to replace the filter cartridge.
 Even a small tear can decrease the effectiveness of the filter.

 - Use a degreaser like Leslie’s Spray and Rinse Filter Cleaner.
 Thoroughly coat the cartridge elements, making sure you also get the product in between the pleats.
 This product can simply be sprayed onto the cartridge.
 Follow product instructions for how long to keep this product on the elements before rinsing it off.
 Other products such as Leslie’s Cartridge Cleaner require you to soak your elements overnight instead of spraying the product on them.

 - Products like the Water Wand Cartridge Filter can be used as an attachment to a garden hose to effectively rinse in between the pleats on the cartridge element.
 This is where most dirt and debris is found, so it is important to clean this area.
 A simple garden hose can also be used, using your thumb to increase water pressure.

 - Once all of your cartridge elements are clean, securely replace all elements and parts in the proper place.